DynoW/cuza.pages.dev/README.md

 - Try to be open 🤗 to changes of your code at push commits (most of the time they aren't needed).

-- You can specify the alias you want for contribuing (at the bottom of pages) 😊.
+- You can specify the alias you want for contribuing, instead of your GitHub username (at the bottom of pages) 😊.
+(Tip: you can add an instagram link in your GitHub profile and it will be referenced as a link in the footer)